AikidoSec/firewall-node/docs/koa.md

   await next();
 });

+// Place this middleware after your authentication middleware
-// Call this as early as possible, before other middleware Zen.addKoaMiddleware(app);
+// As early as possible in the middleware chain Zen.addKoaMiddleware(app);

 app.get(...);